How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Skipping the Weight: While not all crops need weight, most benefit from it during germination.
 The weight ensures good seed-to-medium contact and can dramatically improve germination rates and seed hull removal.
 Don't skip this step unless you have a specific reason.

 Ignoring pH (for Hydroponic Setups): If you're using reusable mediums or coco coir with hydroponic nutrients, pH matters.
-Most microgreens prefer a pH range of 5.5-6.5.
+Most microgreens prefer a pH range of 5.5 to 6.5.
 Water outside this range can lock out certain nutrients even if they're present in your solution.

 Troubleshooting Common Issues